Robert B. Mellor

-Robert B. Mellor (born in Yorkshire, UK) is a British scientist probably best known for his 1989 "unified vacuole theory", although also made significant contributions to environmental technology and to our understanding of the workings of the tech entrepreneurship ecosystem.
+Robert B. Mellor (born in Yorkshire, UK) is a British scientist probably best known for his 1989 "unified vacuole theory", although he also made significant contributions to environmental technology and to our understanding of the workings of the tech entrepreneurship ecosystem.

 Unified vacuole theory

-The theory states that in plant endosymbioses, the micro-symbiont and the macro-symbiont generally share their lytic vacuolar compartments.
-This stems from Mellor's earlier 1988 symbiosome (or "symbiosome is a lysosome") theory, which states that the organelle that microsymbionts inhabit partially takes over the lysosomal functions in these plant cells.
-These plant cells are analogous to the role of protein bodies in seeds, in particular that the rhizobial symbiosome is an organ-specific form of lysosome or vacuole in legume root nodules.
+Mellor's theory states that in plant endosymbioses, the micro-symbiont and the macro-symbiont generally share their lytic vacuolar compartments.
+This stems from Mellor's earlier 1988 symbiosome (or "symbiosome is a lysosome") theory, which states that the organelle that microsymbionts inhabit partially takes over the lysosomal functions in these plant cells, becoming analogous to protein bodies in seeds, in particular that the rhizobial symbiosome is an organ-specific form of lysosome or vacuole in legume root nodules.

 The Marburg and Basel Years (plant biology)

 Mellor was interested in how plants distinguish between symbiotic and pathogenic infections.
 In 1984, he set about measuring defence responses including Phytoalexin and Chitinase in nodules infected with different rhizobial mutants.
-Gradually, he observed that in Rhizobia, the nod genes are responsible for producing different nod factors (lipo-chitin molecules).
-Among many other effects he also observed that they can provoke plant defence responses, so that it is essential that these genes be switched off after infection, or symbiosis could not take place.
-This model won general acclaim, and the paper with David Collinge was later reprinted (Mellor and Collinge, 1995) as that year’s number one most important publication in the area of Plant Sciences.
+Gradually, he observed that in Rhizobia, the nod genes are responsible for producing different nod factors (lipo-chitin molecules) and that, among many other effects, he also observed that these molecules can provoke plant defence responses, so that it is essential that these genes be switched off after infection, or symbiosis could not take place.
+This model won general acclaim, and the paper with David Collinge was later reprinted (Mellor and Collinge, 1995) as that year's number one most important publication in the area of Plant Sciences.

 In other works, Mellor has claimed that in legumes the root nodule cytoplasm may be under water stress and the plant may combat this by using the bacterial/fungal (in the case of vesicular arbuscular mycorrhiza) disaccharide sugar trehalose.
 The concept has been repeatedly confirmed, and this effect explains why nodulated plants have a higher drought tolerance than non-nodulated plants.